seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > *nibbānaṁ iti naṁ brūmi,* \
 > *jarāmaccuparikkhayaṁ*.
 >
-> "Unto them that stand midstream, \
+> Unto them that stand midstream, \
 > When the frightful floods flow forth, \
 > To them in decay-and-death forlorn, \
 > An island, Kappa, I shall proclaim.